Dhileep-kumar/Banking-SQL-Analytics/README.md

 ## Overview

 This project models the core of a retail lending system: customers, loans, products, branches, repayment schedules, collections, and NPA (Non-Performing Asset) tracking.
-It's built the way these systems actually look in BFSI operations — CIF-based customer identity, DPD/EMI-driven loan lifecycle, bucket-based collections, and point-in-time NPA snapshots.
+It's built inspired by common data structures used in BFSI operations — CIF-based customer identity, DPD/EMI-driven loan lifecycle, bucket-based collections, and point-in-time NPA snapshots.

 Each of the 40 SQL solutions is written as a mini case study: **business requirement → approach → SQL → explanation → business insight** — not just a query, but the reasoning a data analyst would document for a stakeholder.

+## Project Highlights

+- Designed a normalized PostgreSQL database with 10 relational tables.
+- Solved 40 real-world banking business problems using SQL.
+- Covered advanced SQL concepts including CTEs, window functions, EXISTS, correlated subqueries, and ranking functions.
+- Simulated an NBFC retail lending portfolio with customers, loans, repayments, collections, and NPA tracking.
+- Organized SQL solutions by topic for easy navigation and learning.

 ## Schema